Archive for the tag 'street theatre'

 Popular Science

 You can follow the building process through to it’s completion in time for Burning Man 2005, when it fulfilled Lawlor’s original purpose, to see Burning Man from a height.
 The giraffe has done various gigs since then, most recently appearing at Maker Faire.
-Plans are now to add ‘computer-controlled flashing giraffe spots, an electroluminescent circulatory system and a gas grill’. :-)
+(Still going 2014) Plans are now to add ‘computer-controlled flashing giraffe spots, an electroluminescent circulatory system and a gas grill’. :-)

 Some other giraffes of note: